-Borrowing

-The Fund or the Mortgage Entities may obtain one or more credit facilities secured by their assets.
-The maximum leverage limit shall be 4:1 as determined over the Fund as a whole.
-See Item 2.2.3 - Investment Strategy - Financing Strategy
+Borrowing The Fund or the Mortgage Entities may obtain one or more credit facilities secured by their assets.
+While the maximum leverage limit of the Partnership is 3:1 pursuant to the Partnership Agreement, Management has determined to limit the leverage of the Fund as a whole to 1:1.
+See Item 2.2.3 - Investment Strategy - Financing Strategy.